EHE Innovations and Best Practices

 - Target Population

-- 3,347 PLWH or 423 people/100k
+- HIV incidence/prevalence from AIDSVu: 3,347 PLWH or 423 people/100k

-- Link to PDF of program summary report
+- Link to program summary

 As NASTAD reflects on the past five years of implementation of Phase 1 of the Ending the HIV Epidemic (EHE) program, we are filled with immense gratitude and admiration for jurisdiction dedication and remarkable efforts.
 Throughout this period, EHE phase 1 jurisdictions have committed themselves to planning, innovating, evaluating, and continually improving the quality of initiatives geared toward the improvements in diagnosing, treating, preventing and responding to emerging outbreaks in HIV.
 Their hard work and perseverance have been instrumental in driving progress towards our collective goal of ending the HIV epidemic.
 Each strategy devised has brought us closer to this ambitious objective.
 The collaborative spirit and effort demonstrated by every jurisdiction have been pivotal in navigating the challenges faced and in celebrating the successes we have achieved.